The dna-engine project is open source under the MIT License and hosted on GitHub.

 Experiment with the dna-engine to-do list application at:

 📘 Book Finder Example

 dna-engine is designed work well in REST applicatons.

 This simple example shows results from the Google Books API being fed into the

 For a step-by-step explanation of the code, check out the Tutorial to Build a REST-driven Search Component.

 dna-engine keeps track of the data model (the "M" in MVC) and updates the UI as the user

 - Valid: Templates should be real HTML that pass W3C validation.

 - Stealth: Zero setup until data is pushed (can be after page load).

-- Data: Stay away from serialization/deserialization (no need to call
+- Data: Stay away from serialization/deserialization and HTML strings.

 dna-engine is all about keeping it simple.